0xLeo/gesture-mouse-control/README.md

 - [x] grabcut as alternative/ enhancer for skin detector?
 Used as ground truth generator.
 - [x] Interactive image cropper to extract a skin sample (MouseRoi.py)
 - [x] Lucas-Kanade tracker to track hand features (LkTracker.py)
 - [ ] Count fingers.
-Fingers will be counted when motion stops so use can click.
+Fingers will be counted when Haar detection bbox motion stops so user can click.
 Number of fingers defines the click.
 Things to try:
-* Skin detection -> convex hull -> hull deflects
+* Skin detection -> convex hull -> hull defects
 * Homography between frame 0 and current one.
 * K-means on hsv -> find dominant colour -> paint it white ->
  Hough lines